Contractor invoice guide

 What makes a contractor invoice template different

 A useful contractor invoice template should help you document what was done, where the work happened, and how the total was calculated.
-That reduces disputes and makes it easier for the client to compare the invoice against the estimate or signed proposal.
+That clarity reduces disputes and makes it easier for the client to compare the invoice against the approved estimate or proposal.

 • Customer name and billing contact.